Spinal Cord Injury Claims

-If you have suffered a major spinal injury in an accident which was not your fault, you could be entitled to compensation.
-For a fast, simple and definite answer, talk to Jefferies Solicitors today.
+If you or a loved one have suffered a major spinal injury in an accident that was not your fault, you could be entitled to compensation.
+Talk to us today about spinal cord injury claims.

-Up to 1200 spinal cord injuries occur every year in the UK and it is estimated that there are approximately 40,000 people managing the effects of a spinal injury.
+Up to 2,500 spinal cord injuries occur every year in the UK and it is estimated that approximately 50,000 people are managing the effects of a spinal injury.
 According to statistics, those deemed most at risk are people aged between 15 and 25.
 Medical advances coupled with patient management at the scene of an injury mean survival rates have improved, however, injuries still often result in permanent paralysis requiring the need for a wheelchair on a full-time basis and very often meaning a return to work is not an option.

 TYPES OF PARALYSIS